CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 40.Ti=Harmonised standards and standardisation deliverables

-40.1.sec=High-{_risk} {_AI_systems} or {_general-purpose_AI_models} which are in conformity with {_harmonised_standards} or parts thereof the references of which have been published in the Official Journal of the European Union in accordance with Regulation (EU) No 1025/2012 shall be presumed to be in conformity with the requirements set out in Section {Chapter.3.Section.2.Xnum} of this Chapter or, as applicable, with the obligations set out in of Chapter V, Sections {Chapter.5.Section.2.Xnum} and {Chapter.5.Section.3.Xnum}, of this Regulation, to the extent that those standards cover those requirements or obligations.
+40.1.sec=High-{_risk} {_AI_systems} or {_general-purpose_AI_models} which are in conformity with {_harmonised_standards} or parts thereof the references of which have been published in the Official Journal of the European Union in accordance with Regulation (EU) No 1025/2012 shall be presumed to be in conformity with the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, with the obligations set out in of Chapter V, Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum}, of this Regulation, to the extent that those standards cover those requirements or obligations.

-40.2.1.sec=In accordance with Article 10 of Regulation (EU) No 1025/2012, the Commission shall issue, without undue delay, standardisation requests covering all requirements set out in Section {Chapter.3.Section.2.Xnum} of this Chapter and, as applicable, standardisation requests covering obligations set out in Chapter V, Sections {Chapter.5.Section.2.Xnum} and {Chapter.5.Section.3.Xnum}, of this Regulation.
+40.2.1.sec=In accordance with Article 10 of Regulation (EU) No 1025/2012, the Commission shall issue, without undue delay, standardisation requests covering all requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter and, as applicable, standardisation requests covering obligations set out in Chapter V, Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum}, of this Regulation.
 The standardisation request shall also ask for deliverables on reporting and documentation processes to improve {_AI_systems}’ resource performance, such as reducing the high-{_risk} {_AI_system}’s consumption of energy and of other resources during its lifecycle, and on the energy-efficient development of {_general-purpose_AI_models}.
 When preparing a standardisation request, the Commission shall consult the Board and relevant stakeholders, including the advisory forum.

-40.2.2.sec=When issuing a standardisation request to European standardisation organisations, the Commission shall specify that standards have to be clear, consistent, including with the standards developed in the various sectors for products covered by the existing Union harmonisation legislation listed in Annex I, and aiming to ensure that high-{_risk} {_AI_systems} or {_general-purpose_AI_models} placed on the market or put into service in the Union meet the relevant requirements or obligations laid down in this Regulation.
+40.2.2.sec=When issuing a standardisation request to European standardisation organisations, the Commission shall specify that standards have to be clear, consistent, including with the standards developed in the various sectors for products covered by the existing Union harmonisation legislation listed in Annex {Annex.I.Xnum}, and aiming to ensure that high-{_risk} {_AI_systems} or {_general-purpose_AI_models} placed on the market or put into service in the Union meet the relevant requirements or obligations laid down in this Regulation.

 40.2.3.sec=The Commission shall request the European standardisation organisations to provide evidence of their best efforts to fulfil the objectives referred to in the first and the second subparagraph of this paragraph in accordance with Article 24 of Regulation (EU) No 1025/2012.